Katie85/www.thecomfortcupboard.com.au/_posts/2020-08-16-ferrero-noshares.md

 Dip each ball in the melted chocolate a place on a tray lined with baking paper.
 Set in the fridge or freezer if you can't wait and really want to eat one.

 Roll the balls in the gold leaf.

-These make a great gift idea\!
+**These make a great gift idea\!**

 \*Disclaimer: gold leaf can be a nightmare to work with.
-Your best bet is Youtube tutorials.
+Your best bet is to watch some Youtube tutorials.

 &nbsp;